MediaComem/biopocket/docs/PROJECT-MANAGEMENT.md

 We use elements of the [Scrum software development framework](https://en.wikipedia.org/wiki/Scrum_(software_development)).

-Work is done in **Sprints** of X weeks, so that we can regularly deliver new features, collect feedback and adjust planning and development.
+Work is done in **Sprints** of 3 weeks, so that we can regularly deliver new features, collect feedback and adjust planning and development.

 ## Main roles